-Application Process: Please send a current resume with a link to a recording or video of your group performing a work representative of your talent as an Artistic Director and 2) a link to a video of you rehearsing your ensemble.
+Application Process: Please send a current resume with 1) a link to a recording or video of your group performing a work representative of your talent as an Artistic Director and 2) a link to a video of you rehearsing your ensemble.
 Additionally, please include a cover letter that addresses the following, 1) What about Portland Symphonic Choir catches your attention and interest?
 2) What professional goals do you have, and how do they align with Portland Symphonic Choir?
 2) Please describe your leadership style and explain how it fits well on a collaborative team of artists.

 Submit materials to email@example.com